mathompl/AlarmServer-fixed/README.md

 Docker image:
 [mathompl/alarmserver-docker-fixed:latest](https://hub.docker.com/r/mathompl/alarmserver-docker-fixed)

-## FIXES
+## PROBLEM

-Envisalink connections would randomly become **zombie/stalled** (no data flow, but the connection was not closed), so the proxy would **hang indefinitely**.Reconnecting logic was unreliable, TCP keepalive was not properly configured
+Envisalink connections randomly become **zombie/stalled** (no data flow, but the connection is never closed), so the proxy **hangs indefinitely**.Sockets logic is flawed, TCP keepalive is not properly configured.
 This caused the AlarmServer to stop receiving events from the Envisalink module without any clear error.

+This version fixes above problems and cleans code a bit.